pivotal-cf/docs-cassandra/index.html.md

 This is documentation for the [DataStax Enterprise service for Pivotal Cloud Foundry&reg;](https://network.pivotal.io/products/p-cassandra), which provides a Cassandra key-value and table store.

+<p class="note"><strong>Note</strong>: This product is no longer being maintained or updated with new versions.
+If you require access to an older version of the product please contact Pivotal Support. </p>

 ## Product snapshot

 <dl>